Ben's Toolbox for Logic Pro

 Tools: Bounce & export

-Opens the full Bouncer window.
+Opens the full Bouncer Tool window.
 This tool is intended for complex export tasks and is described in detail below.

 Exports WAV, AIFF or CAF via Logic Pro.
 Options include format, bit depth, sample rate, interleaved/split, dithering, normalization, offline/realtime mode, audio tail, tempo information and optional opening of the export folder.